Code of Practice: automated vehicle trialling

 Passenger and freight services

 Developing a service for passengers or freight is possible, organisations seeking to trial the use of automated vehicle technologies for passenger or freight services must comply with the current regulatory regimes.
-Those looking to run such services are encouraged to engage with the Department and CCAV at the earliest opportunity.
+Those looking to run such services are encouraged to engage with the department and CCAV at the earliest opportunity.

-The Department can provide guidance and advice to help ensure that any pilots or trials are compatible with existing licensing and regulatory regimes, or to provide information on the relevant licensing body.
+The department can provide guidance and advice to help ensure that any pilots or trials are compatible with existing licensing and regulatory regimes, or to provide information on the relevant licensing body.

 Data access

-Trialling organisations are strongly recommended to develop plans for police investigators and relevant organisations to readily and immediately access data relating to an incident in a way that maintains the forensic integrity, security, and the preservation of the data.
+Trialling organisations are strongly recommended to develop plans for police investigators and relevant organisations to readily and immediately access data relating to an incident in a way that maintains the forensic integrity, security, and preservation of the data.
 This may include agreement with emergency services prior to trial activity, such as service level commitments for responding to incidents or requests for information.

 Software versions